The Role of a System Integrator in your Technology Implementation

 - Does the SI look at your business holistically and understand how the project will impact other areas, even beyond the stated scope?
 Or does the team have an “order taker” culture that gives you the sense they work from a template, no matter your circumstances?

-- Does the team only have tech backgrounds, or do they come from diverse areas like product development, performance engineering, or even merchandising and store operations?
-Expertise in the technology and application stacks you are using is essential.
+- Does the team have narrow tech backgrounds, or do they come from diverse areas like product development, performance engineering, or even merchandising and store operations?
+Expertise in the technology and application stacks you’re using is essential.
 But expertise doesn’t just come from doing the same type of project over and over; it’s about the team’s diversity and creativity.
 Diverse experiences will give them a deeper understanding of your entire business, its needs and objectives.

 - How has the SI handled challenges and surprises?
 If an SI team has experience with many types of technologies, they’re more likely to deliver out-of-the-box thinking and creative problem-solving possibilities.